Hug Cravings: Touch and Mental Health Benefits

 It’s often because they’ve been taught that physical affection is only for the young.
 Or that hugs should be saved for special occasions like birthdays and holidays.

-But when you think about it logically– who doesn’t crave hugs?
-Some of our fondest memories are of sitting on grandpa’s lap and feeling his big warm arms around us.
-Or snuggling up to momma with her arms around us while we watch TV together.
+But when you think about it logically, who doesn’t crave hugs?
+Some of our fondest memories are of sitting on grandpa’s lap and feeling his big warm arms around us or snuggling up to momma with her arms around us while we watch TV together.

 Everybody needs love and affection from others!
 And hugging is one way to show your love for other people in your life.